mbaumer/us_hep_funding/docs/_states/AL.md

 Richard C. Shelby is the #3 Republican on the Senate Appropriations Subcommittee on Energy and Water Development

-Doug Jones is not on any of our key committees
+Doug Jones is not on any of our key committees.

 ## HEP Grants
 In the past 8 years, this state has received: